2020 Christmas Tree Report

 Some farmers have sold off all their trees in order to sell their land to developers.

 Due to the supply problem, prices have inevitably increased.
 Farmers are now struggling to plant enough new trees to overcome the shortage and meet future demand.
+Increased shipping costs this year will also be reflected in the pricing.
+For more information see our Christmas Tree pricing page.

 When will this be solved?